apigovau/national-api-design-standards/sections/error-handling.md

 When utilised.
 Warning and information messages **MUST** be returned as child objects of a single 'messages' top level collection, and **MAY ONLY** be returned with a success response (Success 200, 201).

-The attributes of messages objects **MUST** follow the error object definition described above, and **SHOULD** include an aditional 'severity' attribute.
+The messages object **MUST** conform to the error object definition described above, and **SHOULD** include an aditional 'severity' attribute.

 | Attribute | Description | Mandatory? |
 | --- | --- | --- |